Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Baseline

 \subsection{Candidates Pruning}

-The number of all possible candidate arguments for a sentence of length $n$ is $\textit{O}(n^2)$ for span SRL, and $\textit{O}(n)$ for dependency; however, when we adopt a unified goal, the number is $\textit{O}(n^2)$.
+The number of all possible candidate arguments for a sentence of length $n$ is $\textit{O}(n^2)$ for span SRL and $\textit{O}(n)$ for dependency SRL; however, when we adopt a unified goal, the number is $\textit{O}(n^2)$.
 As the model deals with $\textit{O}(n)$ possible predicates, the overall computational complexity is $\textit{O}(n^3)$, which is too computationally expensive and why we perform candidate pruning.
 Following \cite{he2018jointly}, we adopt two unary scorers to choose the most probable candidate arguments and predicates to reduce the overall number of candidate tuples to $\textit{O}(n^2)$.
-Furthermore, for arguments, we set the maximum width of argument to $\mathcal{L}$, which may decrease the number of candidate arguments to only $\textit{O}(n)$.
+Furthermore, for arguments, we set the maximum width of an argument to $\mathcal{L}$, which ensures that the number of candidate arguments is only $\textit{O}(n)$.